flywheel-apps/GRP-14/README.md

 contains all of the .csv files.

 These .csv files are named using the name of the project and the measurement.
-Inside the .csv file, the first three columns are the project name, the subject name, and the session label.
-The subject name and session label are first stripped of any characters that are not numbers, digits, or an underscore.
+Inside each .csv file, the first three columns are the project name, the subject name, and the session label.
+The subject name and session label here may be different from what you see on the Flywheel platform because they are are stripped of any characters that are not numbers, digits, or an underscore.

 This gear does *not* save the full Freesurfer output by default.
 Note that